MarsVolta4366/MilestoneProjectI/README.md

 One piece of functionality I would like to implement is to make it so the reset button resets the game without reloading the whole page.
 Also maybe add a button to mute sound effects.

-This game was built using HTMl, CSS, Google Fonts, and JavaScript.
+This game was built using HTMl, CSS, Google Fonts, Font Awesome, and JavaScript.